gnugat/redaktilo/doc/03-reference.md

     public function openFile($filename, $force = false); // Throws FileNotFoundException if the file hasn't be found public function saveFile(File $file); // Throws IOException if the file cannot be written to

-    // In case you need to manipulate a string and not a file. public function openText($string);

     // Manipulating a line (by default the current one). public function insertAbove(Text $text, $addition, $location = null);
     public function insertUnder(Text $text, $addition, $location = null);